acuvity/mcp-servers-registry/mcp-server-playwright/README.md

 > Given mcp-server-playwright scope of operation it can be hosted anywhere.
 > But keep in mind that this requires a peristent storage and that is might not be capable of serving mulitple clients at the same time.

+For more information and extra configuration you can consult the [package](https://github.com/microsoft/playwright-mcp) documentation.

 # 🧰 Clients Integrations

 Below are the steps for configuring most clients that use MCP to elevate their Copilot experience.